references

 Do ongoing expenses arise by using a TROBOLO?

 The ongoing expenses are limited exclusively to the use of inlays and litter.
-The latter is not needed for TROBOLO models with an electric exhaust system.
-Instead, electricity costs arise which amount to less than 6 euros per year.

-No. Thanks to the black solids container, the incidence of light is minimal and as the toilet paper always gets added last, there is no direct view of the faeces.
+No. Thanks to the black solids container, the incidence of light is minimal and as the toilet paper always gets added last, there is no direct view of the feces.
 Thus, the view is limited to the toilet paper and if you’re using litter, which would be added after the toilet paper, you’d only be seeing this.

 Does it matter if the urine isn't completely separated?